 Prior to Keeper Goals, Susan followed the family’s passion and coached soccer.
 As head coach of the UW Milwaukee Women’s Soccer Team (1992-1996) Susan transformed the team into a winning program.
 In ’97 she accepted a position as Assistant Soccer Coach at Purdue University to help start the new soccer program there.
 Purdue first competed in 1998.
 The first few years were rocky, but by 2002 the team made the NCAA Tournament for the first time and made the NCAA tournament every year after that except 1 through 2007 when Moynihan left the program.
 In 2003 they reached the Sweet 16 and in 2007 the team was ranked as high as #5 in the country and won the Big Ten Tournament.
 In 2009 she was inducted into the UW-Milwaukee Athletics Hall of Fame and in 2022 she was inducted into the Wisconsin Soccer Hall of Fame.

 Susan and her husband Rich Manning currently reside in Evanston, IL where Rich is an assistant coach with the Northwestern Women’s Soccer Team.

 In her spare time she serves on the board of the Wisconsin Women’s Soccer Advisory Council, hikes, pulls weeds at her dad’s farm, reads, does yoga, decorates things, is attempting to become a mosaic artist, and tries not give her husband, Rich, too much advice on coaching.

-Read the Milwaukee Journal-Sentinel article highlighting Susan Moynihan as one of 10 Milwaukee women who brought Title IX to life.
+Read the Milwaukee Journal-Sentinel article naming Susan Moynihan as a Milwaukee woman who brought Title IX to life.
 “Title IX passed 50 years ago to provide equality in sports.
 Here are some women who brought it to life in Milwaukee.”
 By Cathy Kozlowicz, May 5, 2022